filippodanesi/filippodanesi.it/src/content/pages/contact.md

 ---
-title: Get in touch
+title: Get In Touch
 seo:
-  title: Contact
+  title: Get In Touch
   description: Let's connect through email or social media!
 I'd love to hear from you.
 ---